Natasha0206/ChatMate/README.md

 # ChatMate - An Chatting application
-This is a simple real-time chat application built using PHP, MySQL, and JavaScript (with AJAX).
+This is a simple real-time chat application built using PHP, MySQL, and JavaScript.

 ### Features: